Merkoba/Meltdown/README.md

-## An interface for llama.cpp and ChatGPT
+## An interface for llama.cpp, ChatGPT, and Gemini

 <img src="meltdown/image.jpg" width="380">